jojusimz/GEMINI/User_guide/Compiling_GEMINI.md

-### GEMINI is written in C++ and can be compiled in a Linux BASH shell  or in a Windows environment using MSYS to emulate the BASH shell.
+### GEMINI is written in C++ and can be compiled in a Linux BASH shell  or in a Windows environment by using MSYS to emulate the BASH shell.

 Guidelines for compilation: